perangusta/one-day-in-rails6-world/README.md

 Did you know that rich content is stored in a third party table `action_text_rich_texts`?
 Let's avoid the N+1 query issue in our index view by using the builtin helpers for eager loading.

+ERRATUM: Note that `with_rich_text_content_and_embeds` does not fully result in expected optimization since it does not solve N+1 query issue of embedded images.

 ![Image](One Day In Rails 6 World_Page_06.png)

 ## [`#5134bb8`](https://github.com/perangusta/one-day-in-rails6-world/commit/5134bb8) - Override confirm dialog